 What is HAARP?

 The High-frequency Active Auroral Research Program — a US-funded ionospheric research facility in Gakona, Alaska.
-Principal instrument: 180 crossed-dipole antennas across 33 acres, radiating 3.6 megawatts of HF energy into the upper atmosphere.
-Transferred from the Air Force to the University of Alaska Fairbanks in 2015.
+Principal instrument: 180 crossed-dipole antennas covering roughly 40 acres, radiating 3.6 megawatts of HF energy into the upper atmosphere.
+Jointly funded by the Air Force, Navy, DARPA, and the University of Alaska Fairbanks; transferred to UAF in August 2015 for $1.

 Can HAARP control the weather?